-One of our goals is to make purchasing our products as convenient as possible.
-Customers submit approximately 60% of their orders digitally through our technology platforms (the MSC website, vending machines and eProcurement).
-The remaining orders are primarily placed via telephone, fax and mail.
+One of our goals is to make purchasing our products as convenient and effortless as possible.
+Customers submit approximately 62% of their orders digitally through our technology platforms (the MSC website, vending machines and eProcurement).
+The remaining orders are primarily placed via telephone, email and fax.
 The efficient handling of orders is a critical aspect of our business.
-Order entry and fulfillment occurs at each of our branch offices and our main customer care centers, mostly located at our customer fulfillment centers.
+Order entry and fulfillment occurs at our main customer care centers, mostly located at our customer fulfillment centers.
 Customer care phone representatives enter non-digital orders into computerized order processing systems.
 In the event of a local or regional situation, our communications system will reroute customer exchanges to an alternative location.
 When an order enters the system, a credit check is performed; if the credit is approved, the order is usually transmitted to the customer fulfillment center closest to the customer.
 Customers are invoiced for merchandise, shipping and handling promptly after shipment.